ZeeSpire/zss-afk-site/_posts/en/2022-11-07-truffle-hunting-and-a-special-culinary-experience-at-grigorescu-mansion.markdown

 We arrived on Friday evening at the destination: Grigorescu Mansion, Răteşti village, Berca commune, Buzau County.
 From Bucharest, it took us around two and a half hours.

-{% responsive_image path: assets/images/posts/grigorescu/IMG_1287.webp alt: "Conacul Grigorescu 01" %}
+{% responsive_image path: assets/images/posts/grigorescu/IMG_1287.webp alt: "Conacul Grigorescu 01" patrupetrei: true %}

 From the moment we arrived, we were greeted by our host, Thorsten, who showed us the mansion built in 1930 and restored after its purchase in 2011, and the adjacent buildings: Sophie's house, grandma's house, and Noelia's house where we were accommodated, in the King room.
 In these 3 houses, there are 5 apartments that can be rented, and the mansion is the permanent residence of the family.

-{% responsive_image path: assets/images/posts/grigorescu/IMG_1323.webp alt: "Conacul Grigorescu 02" %}
+{% responsive_image path: assets/images/posts/grigorescu/IMG_1323.webp alt: "Conacul Grigorescu 02" patrupetrei: true %}

 After leaving our luggage in the room, we returned to the small restaurant, annex of the mansion, where we were greeted with Romanian "palinca" and liquor, as well as water from the house.
 The service, throughout the stay, was impeccable.
 All employees were always smiling and ready to help with anything.
 The menu was a fixed one, set by Chef Juranda, but we were asked in advance if we had dietary restrictions.
 In the drinks menu, we discovered artisan drinks (cola, tonic, beer), natural juices, homemade lemonade, mead (an alcoholic drink made from honey), blackberry wine as well as other wines produced in Dealul Mare, the renowned vine area.